 First Aid is a qualification that will equip you to handle emergency situations safely, calmly and confidently, which are desirable qualities for professional Personal Trainers.
 Having this expertise will boost your employability, allow you to work at sporting events and in health and fitness clubs as a designated first aid specialist.

 Therefore, having a first aid qualification in your resume will help you find more work, and is undoubtedly a valuable addition to any freelance personal trainer skillset.
-First Aid is one of those certificates that will instill confidence in the service that you offer, and investing in your training shows prospective employers and customers that you take the safety of your clients seriously.
+First Aid is one of those certificates that will instil confidence in the service that you offer, and investing in your training shows prospective employers and customers that you take the safety of your clients seriously.